kissmetrics/km-support/_posts/2012-10-19-data-discrepancies.md

 {:toc}
 * * *

-Trying to make sense of the amount of data you collect in KISSmetrics can be daunting, especially if you notice a difference between our data and data from your databases or another analytics platform.
+Trying to make sense of the amount of data you collect in Kissmetrics can be daunting, especially if you notice a difference between our data and data from your databases or another analytics platform.
 This page discusses the following:

 * Reasons we might not capture 100% of the data
 * How to determine where the root of the discrepancy may come from